Wilhelm Furtwängler: World War II

-Furtwängler's name was included on the Gottbegnadeten list ("God-gifted List") of September 1944 as one of only three musicians in the special category designated as unersetzliche Künstler ("indispensable artists"; the others were Richard Strauss and Hans Pfitzner).
-He was removed on 7 December 1944, however, because of his relationships with German resistance.
-Furtwängler had strong links to the German resistance which organized the 20 July plot.
-He stated during his denazification trial that he knew an attack was being organized against Hitler, although he did not participate in its organization.
-He knew Claus von Stauffenberg very well and his doctor, Johannes Ludwig Schmitt, who wrote him many false health prescriptions to bypass official requirements, was a member of the Kreisau Circle.
-Furtwängler's concerts were sometimes chosen by the members of the German resistance as a meeting point.
-Rudolf Pechel, a member of the resistance group which organized the 20 July plot said to Furtwängler after the war: "In the circle of our resistance movement it was an accepted fact that you were the only one in the whole of our musical world who really resisted, and you were one of us."
-Graf Kaunitz, also a member of that circle, stated: "In Furtwängler's concerts we were one big family of the resistance."
+Furtwängler's name appeared on the Gottbegnadeten list ('God-Gifted List') of September 1944 as one of only three musicians in the special category designated as unersetzliche Künstler ("indispensable artists"), alongside Richard Strauss and Hans Pfitzner.
+However, he was removed from the list on 7 December 1944 due to his connections with the German resistance, which had organized the 20 July plot.
+During his denazification trial, Furtwängler stated that while he was aware of the plot to assassinate Hitler, he did not play a role in its organization.
+He had a close relationship with Claus von Stauffenberg, one of the key conspirators, and his doctor, Johannes Ludwig Schmitt, who provided him with numerous false health prescriptions to circumvent official requirements, was a member of the Kreisau Circle.

+Furtwängler's concerts were occasionally chosen by members of the German resistance as meeting points.
+Rudolf Pechel, a member of the resistance group behind the 20 July plot, remarked to Furtwängler after the war: "In the circle of our resistance movement, it was an accepted fact that you were the only one in the whole of our musical world who really resisted, and you were one of us."
+Graf Kaunitz, another member of the circle, echoed this sentiment, stating: "In Furtwängler's concerts, we were one big family of the resistance."

-Grove Online states that Furtwängler was "within a few hours of being arrested" by the Gestapo when he fled to Switzerland, following a concert in Vienna with the Vienna Philharmonic on 28 January 1945.
+Furtwängler was "within a few hours of being arrested" by the Gestapo when he fled to Switzerland, following a concert in Vienna with the Vienna Philharmonic on 28 January 1945.
 The Nazis had begun to crack down on German liberals.
 At the concert he conducted Brahms's Second Symphony, which was recorded and is considered one of his greatest performances.